mtwinarske/INFO-201_Final-Project/README.md

-This is the Repository for our INFO 201 Final project.
+This is the GitHub Repository for our INFO 201 Final project.
+Group BF-5
+Groupmates: Miles, Rose, Angel
+Project Focus: Equity in Transportation